Measure Selection

 CMS measure selection criteria help ensure that each measure

-• Supports the CMS and national health care priorities including prioritizing outcome measures, patient-reported outcome measures, digital measures, and equity
+• Supports the CMS and national health care priorities including prioritizing outcome measures, patient-reported outcome measures, digital measures, and access for all

 • Is responsive to specific program goals and statutory requirements